 (4) In subregulation (2) —

-“bank bill rate” means the average rate (rounded up to 4 decimal places) for bank accepted bills having a term equal to or nearest to 90 days as displayed on the “BBSW” page of the Reuters Monitor System at or about 10.30 a.m.
+bank bill rate means the average rate (rounded up to 4 decimal places) for bank accepted bills having a term equal to or nearest to 90 days as displayed on the “BBSW” page of the Reuters Monitor System at or about 10.30 a.m.
 Eastern Standard Time on the first day of the relevant 90 day period under subregulation (3) or, if the rate is not displayed on that day, the rate displayed on the most recent day before that day.

 (5) Subregulations (2) and (3) do not apply to a customer contract of a relevant corporation.